inanevin/LinaVG/README.md

 # Installation

-[Releases](https://github.com/inanevin/LinaVG/releases) contain pre-built binaries for linking against LinaVG.
-Your application first needs to link against Glad (only if using the embedded OpenGL renderer) and FreeType libraries (if want to use text rendering) distributed alongside with LinaVG release.
-Simply link against those two, then against LinaVG and you are good to go.
-If you plan to use LinaVG within your source-code and compile it along with your application, again you still need to link against those two, then include the header & source files of LinaVG in your application.
+Download a release from [Releases](https://github.com/inanevin/LinaVG/releases).
+The zip file will contain pre-built binaries for LinaVG and FreeType.

+If you want to use text drawing functionalities:

+- Your application first needs to link against & include FreeType.
+- Then link against & include LinaVG.
+- ```#define LINAVG_TEXT_SUPPORT``` before including ```<LinaVG.hpp>```.

+If you don't want to use text drawing:

+- You can directly link against and include LinaVG, omit FreeType.
+Don't define text support macro.

+The pre-built binaries and LinaVG core do not support any kind of rendering backend.
+You are expected to provide your own backend.
+You can of course make use of the example OpenGL backend given in the Example project.

 Note: LinaVG requires C++ 17 features.